nystudio107/craft-imageoptimize/README.md

 Once ImageOptim is installed, optimized versions of image transforms are created without you having to do anything.
 This makes it great for client-proofing websites.

+ImageOptim works equally well with both local and remote assets such as Amazon S3 buckets.

 ## Configuring ImageOptim

 The only configuration for ImageOptim is in the `config.php` file, which is a multi-environment friendly way to store the default settings.
 Don't edit this file, instead copy it to `craft/config` as `imageoptim.php` and make your changes there.